Skip to content

 Chirk Castle, Wrexham

 The wider estate at Chirk Castle is a working landscape made up of 480 acres of woodland, meadow and tenanted grassland.
-For an easy circular walk through woodland and open parkland, try the Woodland Walk, also ideal for budding birdwatchers.Visit Chirk Castle
+For an easy circular walk through woodland and open parkland, try the Woodland Walk, which is also ideal for budding birdwatchers.Visit Chirk Castle

 Clumber Park, Nottinghamshire